abergs/ideasofanders/_posts/2020-01-09-performance-counters-and-azure-appservices.md

 * WEBSITE_COUNTERS_ALL - Returns a JSON object containing the combination of the other three.

-Since the source was last updated in 2018, I visited my site in Kudo (*https://example.scm.azurewebsites.net/DebugConsole/?shell=powershell*) and executed `$env:WEBSITE_COUNTERS_ALL`
+Since the source was last updated in April 2018, I visited my site in Kudo (*https://example.scm.azurewebsites.net/DebugConsole/?shell=powershell*) and executed `$env:WEBSITE_COUNTERS_ALL`

 ```json
 {